 - Poster content slide as per the provided PowerPoint template

-- Deadline 5pm, Friday 5 July.
-Please send to Imran Afgan with cc. to Andrea Bottacin-Busolin
+- Please send to Imran Afgan with cc. to Andrea Bottacin-Busolin

 Each registered participant will be given an A4 sheet with names and titles of all the finalists of the poster competition from which they may choose at most three candidates to vote for.
 The ballot box will be placed next to the poster display area.
 Those presenting the best three posters will each receive a shield and a cash prize of £100.All finalists receive a certificate for their participation in the Osborne Reynolds Day.